EnzoT0/Diary-Tracking-Platform/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

 # Project Summary
+Project for CPSC 304.
 The website is a diary-tracking platform designed to provide users with a personalized space for recording and reflecting on their daily experiences, emotions, and activities.
 The primary goal of the website is to allow users to document their thoughts, track their moods, and create a digital diary that serves as a valuable tool for self-reflection and emotional awareness.